ruby/setup-msys2-gcc/README.md

 the only release that uses this.

 * **`ucrt64-3.0.7z`** This contains the ucrt64 gcc chain and any packages needed to build Ruby.
-The MSYS2 OpenSSL 3.3.z package is installed.
+The MSYS2 OpenSSL 3.y.z package is installed.
 Ruby 3.2, head, & ucrt builds use this.

+* **`clangarm64-3.0.7z`** This contains the clangarm64 gcc chain and any packages needed to build Ruby.
+The MSYS2 OpenSSL 3.y.z package is installed.
+Ruby 3.4 and head builds on windows arm64 use this.

 * **`mswin.7z`** This contains files needed to compile Windows Ruby mswin builds.
 It contains libffi, libyaml, openssl, readline, and zlib, built with the Microsoft vcpkg system.
 This